JaneVenk/TODO-List-MERN-Project/README.md

 |MongoDB is a non-relational document database that provides support for JSON-like storage.|Express is a node js web application framework that provides broad features for building web and mobile applications.|React is a library for building composable user interfaces.|Node. js is an open-source, cross-platform JavaScript runtime environment and library for running web applications outside the client's browser.|
 |**M**|**E**|**R**|**N**|

-## Deploy application
+## Deployment

-+ Frontend part deploys on firebase hosting 👉 [Firebase](https://firebase.google.com/?gclid=Cj0KCQiAqOucBhDrARIsAPCQL1YRcMFrokBmrusViaBMurlHbLidRjqR2nG9D5ldwAhPxJXREzebFDsaAkjYEALw_wcB&gclsrc=aw.ds)
++ Frontend part is deployed on firebase hosting 👉 [Firebase](https://firebase.google.com/?gclid=Cj0KCQiAqOucBhDrARIsAPCQL1YRcMFrokBmrusViaBMurlHbLidRjqR2nG9D5ldwAhPxJXREzebFDsaAkjYEALw_wcB&gclsrc=aw.ds)

-+ Backend part deploys on railway hosting 👉 [Railway](https://railway.app/)
++ Backend part is deployed on railway hosting 👉 [Railway](https://railway.app/)

 ## How it looks like